Selling a Shared ownership (part rent-part buy) property?

 Costs and Fees

 You will have to pay a surveyor for an open market valuation of your home.
 You will also need to find a solicitor and pay the usual legal fees associated with selling your home.
 You will have to pay for advertising fees through an agent or online advertising.
-Your buyer will have to pay a Section 106 eligibility assessment fee.

 Ready to sell?